 Explore Canada’s National Parks

-Avoid the crowds in Canada’s National Parks, and visit in the winter instead. …the outdoor adventure opportunities are just as plentiful as the summer, but without the mass influx of visitors.
-I’ll be visiting Jasper National Park this winter for the first time, and on the itinerary are ice climbing, exploring Maligne Canyon, dog-sledding, and skiing at Marmot Basin.
-I’m so excited to see Canadian Rockies in a different light and to share my experience on the blog SOON!
+Avoid the crowds in Canada’s National Parks by visiting in the winter instead.
+The outdoor adventure opportunities in winter are just as plentiful as the summer, but without the mass influx of visitors.
+I visited Jasper National Park last winter for the first time and share everything I did in this complete itinerary.
+It includes where to stay, where to eat, and the best winter activities for outdoor adventure like ice climbing, dog-sledding, exploring the Maligne Canyon, and skiing at Marmot Basin.

 Visit Utah’s Mighty 5